CTalvio/MentalEdge.BetterTeamBalance/README.md

 Yet another autobalance mod.
 Except it's a lot smorter and comes with additional features, all with the overarching goal of improving team balancing, so that we might enjoy challenging and even matches more often.

 Relies on FSU for chat commands.
-Also you will want to disable FSUs built-in auto balance and team shuffle features.
+AIf using FSU, you will want to disable its built-in auto balance and team shuffle features.
+FSU-fvnk does not come with these features in the first place.

-If you do not, this mod will override those convars when a conflicting feature is enabled, in order to ensure proper functioning.
-This may not take during the first match after a server is started, however, so it is better to disable them directly.

 Get FSU here: [Fifty's Server Utilities](https://northstar.thunderstore.io/package/Fifty/Server_Utilities/)

-Alternatively, use my improved version avaialable here:
+Alternatively, get my improved version here: [FSU-fvnk](https://northstar.thunderstore.io/package/MentalEdge/FSUfvnk/)

 ### Changelog